owlbarn/tutorial/book/diffequation/README.md

 # Ordinary Differential Equations

-## What Is An ODE

 A *differential equation* is an equation that contains a function and one or more of its derivatives.
 It is studied ever since the invention of calculus, driven by the applications in mechanics, astronomy, and geometry.
 Currently it has become an important branch of mathematics study and its application is widely extended to biology, engineering, economics, and much more fields.
-In a differential equation, if the function and its derivatives are about only one variable, we call it an *Ordinary Differential Equation*(ODE).
+In a differential equation, if the function and its derivatives are about only one variable, we call it an *Ordinary Differential Equation* (ODE).
 It is often used to model one-dimensional dynamical systems.
-Otherwise it is an *Partial Differential Equation*(PDE).
+Otherwise it is an *Partial Differential Equation* (PDE).
-In this chapter we focus on the former one.
+In this chapter we focus on the ODE and introduce what is it, how it can be solved numerically, and the tools we provide to do that in Owl.

+## What Is An ODE

 Generally, an ODE can be expressed as: